msandia2022/msandia2022.github.io/P4-Global-Navigation.md

 # P4 - Global Navigation using TeleTaxi
-In this practice, I implemented an algorithm for a self-driving car to navigate towards waypoints while avoiding obstacles using the **Virtual Force Field (VFF) Algorithm**.
-The goal is to balance the attractive force pulling the robot towards its target with the repulsive forces pushing it away from nearby obstacles.
+In this practice, I implemented an algorithm for a self-driving car to navigate towards a destination selected on the map while driving through the city using **Gradient Path Planning (GPP)**.
+The algorithm builds a **cost map** and an **obstacle map**, which together define the gradient used for navigation.

 ![Map Image](recursos/map-image.png)

 ## Implementation
 ### Cost map
+The **cost map** represents the propagation of costs starting from the destination.
+The cost at each cell is calculated based on the distance from the destination.
+It is initialized with infinite values and updated iteratively to propagate costs.

+### Obstacle map
+The **obstacle map** accounts for obstacles and applies penalties to nearby cells, creating a buffer zone around them.
+Obstacles are marked as zero, and a radius of penalized cells is defined to prevent the car from navigating too close to them.

+### Navigation
+The navigation process includes three key steps:
+1. **Cost Propagation**: The destination cell is assigned a cost of 1 to distinguish it clearly from obstacles, and costs propagate outward using a breadth-first search (BFS) approach.
+2. **Obstacle Penalty**: Obstacles and nearby cells are penalized to prevent collisions.
+3. **Gradient Navigation**: The car moves towards cells with the lowest gradient values, recalculating dynamically.

 ## Demonstration
 <video width="600" controls>